dipien/releases-hub-gradle-plugin/README.md

 * There are not duplicated dependencies defined on each `dependenciesClassNames`
 * There are not dependencies with snapshot or dynamic versions assigned
 * There are dependencies on `dependenciesClassNames` but not used on the project
+* There are declared dependencies on any build.gradle but not defined on `dependenciesClassNames` classes

 ```
 ./gradlew validateDependencies